KeyWizardDev/KeyWizard.com/README.md

 - **Discover** shortcut packages for popular applications and workflows
 - **Share** custom shortcut collections with the community
 - **Download** shortcut packages in KeyWizard-compatible JSON format
-- **Collaborate** on improving productivity through better keyboard shortcuts
+- **Collaborate** on improving productivity through better keyboard shortcuts.

 The website works in conjunction with the **KeyWizard desktop application**, which is available on the Microsoft Store: